 Students in kindergarten through 5th grade participate in library class each week.
 We begin our adventure in kindergarten with story time, basic library layout and literary terminology.
 From 1st through 5th grade, library skills are built and reviewed.
 A few of the primary topics include: reference materials (atlas, almanac, thesaurus, dictionary and encyclopedia); research skills including citations, plagiarism and the evaluation and appropriate usage of internet research materials; the Dewey Decimal System; alphabetizing and using call numbers; the computer catalog; and literary genres.
 Sprinkled throughout the year students and staff alike have shared favorite literature with book talks and recommendations.

 The library is a terrific place to volunteer throughout the year.
-Volunteers assist Mrs. Joanis with preparing new books for circulation, shelving, organizational projects, repairing materials and assisting students.
+Volunteers assist our librarian preparing new books for circulation, shelving, organizational projects, repairing materials and assisting students.
 In addition to our parent volunteers, 4th grade students rotate in every day to assist with shelving books.
-A heart-felt “thank you” to all our volunteers.

-Students in grades K-5 receive weekly technology instruction using the school’s up to date resources, which include a computer lab with 17 student iMac workstations, 32 MacBooks on a portable lab, and 30 iPads on another portable cart.
+Students in grades K-5 receive weekly technology instruction using the school’s up to date resources, which include a computer lab with iMac workstations, MacBooks, ChromeBooks, and iPads.
 Weekly sessions provide time to learn and develop skills including keyboarding and word-processing, Internet safety and digital citizenship, research and multimedia presentations, and coding.
 Classroom teachers collaborate to develop technology assignments integrated with grade level curriculum and Common Core Standards.

 Our Physical Education program is designed to provide a variety of techniques and activities to improve the physical well-being of the students.
 Many different sports will be visited, as well as games and exercises to improve flexibility and strength.
 It is a graded course, so grades will be awarded for daily effort, participation, and skill improvement.